Kike Hermoso

-Enrique Gómez "Kike" Hermoso (born 10 August 1999) is a Spanish footballer who plays as a central defender for Portuguese club Vilafranquense.
+Enrique Gómez "Kike" Hermoso (born 10 August 1999) is a Spanish professional footballer who plays as a centre-back for Polish club Arka Gdynia.

 Club career

 Hermoso was born in Madrid, and joined Rayo Vallecano's youth setup in 2017 from Alcobendas CF. He made his senior debut with the reserves on 2 September of that year, starting in a 2–0 Tercera División home win against RSD Alcalá.

 Hermoso scored his first senior goal on 12 November 2017, netting the opener in a 4–1 home routing of CD Los Yébenes San Bruno.
 On 9 July 2019, he moved to SD Huesca and was assigned to the farm team in Segunda División B.

 Hermoso made his professional debut on 18 August 2019, starting in a 1–0 away defeat of UD Las Palmas.
 On 1 October of the following year, he moved to another reserve team, Betis Deportivo Balompié in the third division.

+On 29 August 2022, Liga Portugal 2 side Vilafranquense announced the signing of Hermoso.

+On 7 August 2023, Hermoso signed for Primera Federación club Rayo Majadahonda.

+On 7 July 2024, he moved to Polish second-tier club Arka Gdynia on a one-year deal with an option for another year.